-Chief Executive of the South East England Development Agency (SEEDA) from 2003-2011, Pam led major regeneration schemes from Oxford to Margate and supported businesses across the South East to grow through innovation, enterprise and international trade.
-Previously she was Chief Executive of English Heritage, Deputy Chief Executive of the Housing Corporation, a Governor of the Peabody Trust and its Chair from 2003-2009.
+Until recently Pam was Chair of Covent Garden Market Authority at Nine Elms, a Trustee of the Design Council and a non-executive Director of Crest Nicholson plc and of Crossrail Ltd. As Chief Executive of the South East England Development Agency (SEEDA) Pam led major regeneration schemes from Oxford to Margate and supported businesses across the South East to grow through innovation, enterprise and international trade.
+Previously she was Chief Executive of English Heritage, Deputy Chief Executive of the Housing Corporation, a Governor and Chair of the Peabody Trust.
 Pam began her career as a civil servant in the Department of the Environment and worked closely with Ministers and in Brussels on policies for local government, inner city regeneration, housing, transport and the environment.

 Pam is a Fellow of The Academy of Urbanism, the Royal Geographical Society and the RSA.
 Pam was made OBE in January 2012 for services to regeneration in the South East.